batman-nair/GephiViz/README.md

 Make interactive visualizations of [Gephi](https://gephi.org/) SVGs

+Click drag to navigate the map.
+Hover on nodes to highlight connected nodes.

 ## How to use

 You can use the index.html as reference, basically these would be steps